NAICNO/Jobanalyzer/DESIGN.md

 (all JSON) to a web server.

-The web server has simple presentation logic for the JSON data, and always works on whatever data have been uploaded - it has no other state.
+The web server has simple presentation logic for the JSON data, and always works on whatever data have been uploaded - it has no other state, and makes no queries to any other back-end to inspect log data.

 ## Production setup